moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

 * [w3schools](https://www.w3schools.com/) was used as a general source of knowledge
 * [MND Web Docs](https://developer.mozilla.org) was used as a general source of knowledge.
 * [Stack Overflow](https://stackoverflow.com/) was used to assist during debugging.

+## Content
+* The story for this game has been taken and adapted from the book "The Scarecrows wedding" by Julia Donaldson

 ## Acknowledgements